 Inspired by a film

-With funding from New Friends Memory Care and Assisted Living, the Senior Center presented a free showing of “Age of Love” at Celebration!
-Cinema at the Crossroads mall on June 5 in anticipation of launching speed dating here.
-It was not sure what to expect.
+In anticipation of launching speed dating here and with funding from New Friends Memory Care and Assisted Living, center officials presented a free showing of “Age of Love” at Celebration!
+Cinema at the Crossroads mall on June 5.
+Portage Senior Center Manager Kim Phillips says they were not sure what to expect.

 As the RSVPs rolled in, it became clear that the topic of seniors and love was striking a cord.
 Two hundred sixty people pre-registered.
 It was around the time that the box-office-busting movie "Wonder Woman" opened.